 - How much time do I need?
 This entirely depends on how much of Alaska you want to see.
 If cruising on a cross-Gulf cruise, most passengers will fly through Anchorage’s Ted Stevens International Airport (ANC).
 We recommend planning your air travel at least a day before cruise sails (or after you disembark).
 This gives a little flexibility in case of flight delays, lost luggage, or any other unfortunate travel mishap that could cause you to be late, plus you’ll have some time to explore Anchorage, or take a day cruise through Kenai Fjords National Park.
 If you have 3 days to explore, consider visiting Talkeetna or unwind on the remote Fox Island.
 If you have 5-7 days, consider venturing into the wilderness of Denali National Park.
 For the ultimate land and tour combo, consider the Awesome Alaska itinerary.

 - Plan Ahead.
 Some of Alaska’s more remote destinations and higher-demand tours frequently sell-out during the peak travel times.
 If there’s something you really want to see or do, advance reservations are recommended.
-It’s also important to remember that Alaska is BIG place, and everything tends to be a bit further—and takes a bit longer- to get around than you expect.
+It’s also important to remember that Alaska is a BIG place, and everything tends to be a bit farther—and takes a bit longer—to get around than you expect.
 Give yourself plenty of time to get out and enjoy your time here.